-Conservation in boreal and arctic Canada
+Conservation in boreal and Arctic Canada

-The boreal and arctic regions support wide-ranging mammals like caribou, wolf, marten and lynx.
+The boreal and Arctic regions support wide-ranging mammals like caribou, wolf, marten and lynx.
 (Photo by Parks Canada)

-Together, boreal and arctic regions cover more than 80 per cent of Canada’s land and encompass 85 per cent of its marine coastline.
-Despite increasing development pressures, northern ecosystems remain largely unaffected by past industrial development – offering unprecedented opportunities for proactive conservation.
+Together, boreal and Arctic regions cover more than 80 per cent of Canada’s land and encompass 85 per cent of its marine coastline.
+Despite increasing development pressures, northern ecosystems remain largely unaffected by past industrial development, offering unprecedented opportunities for proactive conservation.
 These vast regions contain some of the last remaining free-flowing rivers.
 Expanses of forests and peatlands store enormous amounts of carbon helping to buffer the impacts of climate change.
 These regions support wide-ranging mammals like caribou, wolf, marten and lynx, which have been lost from many places where they used to live.
 Hundreds of species of birds depend on the boreal to breed.
-The Canadian Arctic support globally significant populations of marine birds, polar bear and narwhal.
+The Canadian Arctic supports globally significant populations of marine birds, polar bear and narwhal.

 Tallurutiup Imanga in the high arctic is home to globally significant populations of narwhal (Photo by Oceans North)

-Across the boreal and arctic regions, few lands are privately owned.
-Instead, management of lands and waters are the shared responsibility of governments (Indigenous, federal, provincial, territorial, and municipal), corporations (who may control rights to natural resources in the mining, energy and forestry sectors), Indigenous communities whose traditional territories span these landscapes, and other northern residents.
+Across the boreal and Arctic regions, few lands are privately owned.
+Instead, management of lands and waters are the shared responsibility of governments (Indigenous, federal, provincial, territorial and municipal), corporations (who may control rights to natural resources in the mining, energy and forestry sectors), Indigenous communities whose traditional territories span these landscapes, and other northern residents.

-NCC recognizes that effective conservation in Canada’s boreal and arctic regions can only be achieved through broad collaborative efforts and new, creative solutions.
+NCC recognizes that effective conservation in Canada’s boreal and Arctic regions can only be achieved through broad collaborative efforts and new, creative solutions.

-The north and NCC
+The North and NCC

 NCC supports the leadership of our conservation partners and collaborators by sharing our skills and expertise in the following areas: